- Overview: Turkey

 - Provisional employment contracts.

-Although no specific provision is made under the Turkish Labor Code regarding worker categories, such as white-collar and blue-collar workers, such a distinction has developed as a result of long lasting practice by some companies to be used for the purposes of workplace regulation.
+Although no specific provision is made under the Turkish Labor Code regarding worker categories, such as white-collar and blue-collar workers, such a distinction has developed due to long-lasting practice by some companies to be used for workplace regulation.

-Further, there is also a distinction developed in practice with regard to regular employees and executive managers (who are deemed to be the representatives of the employer).
-This distinction originates from court precedents which hold that executive managers who are responsible for the administration of the workplace are not entitled to sue for reinstatement to work if the employment contract is terminated for just cause.
-Another distinction regarding these employees is that, contrary to the general rule under the Turkish Labor Code, the fixed-term employment contract of an executive manager will not be considered as an indefinite employment contract even if it is renewed more than once.
+Further, there is also a distinction developed in practice concerning regular employees and executive managers (deemed to be the employer’s representatives).
+This distinction originates from court precedents that hold that executive managers responsible for the administration of the workplace are not entitled to sue for reinstatement to work if the employment contract is terminated for just cause.
+Another distinction regarding these employees is that, contrary to the general rule under the Turkish Labor Code, the fixed-term employment contract of an executive manager will not be considered an indefinite employment contract even if it is renewed more than once.

 Indefinite/open-ended (Belirsiz süreli) employment: This is used when the job has no specified duration or set end date.
-A written contract should be signed by both employer and employee; it should include the following information:
+Both employer and employee should sign a written contract; it should include the following information:

-- Work start date and duration of trial period
+- Work start date and duration of the trial period

 - Term of the contract (indefinite or termination date)